lightwordz/INX_Employee_Performance/README.md

 ---

 ## Recommendation

+we can conclude from our analysis the following which can help with improvement in the employee performance ratings:

 - Tailored Training: Create personalized training based on experience and background.
 - Competitive Pay: Ensure salaries are competitive, especially for top talent.
 - Faster Promotions: Facilitate quicker promotions for high-achievers (within 4 years).